 General, materials compatibility is not an issue with the MicroCare cleaners, but make no mistake — materials compatibility can be a complex question.
-In general, the higher the Kb value of the solvent, the more likely the material will have compatibility issues.
+In general, the higher the Kb value of the solvent, the more likely the material will have some compatibility issues.

 Materials compatibility is not limited to solvents based on synthetic molecules.
 For example, d-liomene is a powerful, natural solvent made by every green plant.
 It will chew up elastomers and rubber in the blink of an eye.